mmihevc/cs370/README.md

  4. Please query with any word you wish to replace the "Harry" *search_term* parameter to test the server as you please.

 __Client__
+* Note: at the moment the client does not perform any actions so you do not need to run the client.
+The client still does run within a Docker container properly and the website is accessible, but is not yet conencted to the backend yet.
 1. Make sure that executable permissions are set for client.sh, if they are not set run:
    * **chmod +x client.sh**
 2. Start the RESTful Server in a docker container with:
-   * **./server.sh**
+   * **./client.sh**
 3. You will now be able to reach our client running in a docker container at port 3000.
-   * Note: at the moment the client does not perform any actions so you do not need to run the client.
    * Note: the docker container will be named "client" and utlilizes port 4000

-__No-containers__

-Since our project has a webpage and "requires" user interaction you only need to deploy the website in order to deploy the webpage and get results.
-If you want to run the project without Docker, use the commands below:

-* To build: **npm install**
-* To run: **./server.sh**

 ## Docker
-We decided to handle building the docker image and to run the image as a container for you within the *server.sh* and *client.sh* executables within the top level of our project directory.
+* We decided to handle building the docker image and to run the image as a container for you within the *server.sh* and *client.sh* executables within the top level of our project directory.
 This was done to fulfill the requirement of running the project in a single command.
+You can use the command(s) "cat ./server.sh" or "cat ./client.sh" if you wish to see those configurations.
+* **The server Dockerfile** is in the /out/artifacts/Server_jar/ directory of our project named "Dockerfile"
+* **The client Dockerfile** is in the top-level directory of our Project.